-- Swamp Road will be raised so that it provides access, for birdwatching in winter, to the southern section of the Swamp. - 2.
+- 1. Swamp Road will be raised so that it provides access, for birdwatching in winter, to the southern section of the Swamp. - 2.
 A small car park and turn-around area will be provided at the junction of Swamp Road and Typha Road.
-Interpretive material will be provided there.
+Interpretive facilities and material will be provided.
 This material will include a warning regarding the high numbers of tiger snakes on the Swamp. - 3.
 CALM will approach the Shire of Harvey regarding closure of most of the internal roads for the period the Swamp is flooded.
 This will increase public safety, while decreasing damage to roads and disturbance to fauna. - 4.
 Guided nature walks will be held to provide an opportunity for the public to learn about the flora and fauna of the Swamp. - 5.
-Roads will be named to enable the public and management staff to find their way around the Swamp (Fig. 17).
+Roads will be named to enable the public and management staff to find their way around the Swamp (Fig. 17). - 6.
+Wildlife officers will continue to visit Benger Swamp immediately before, during and after the duck shooting season, as well as continuing to include Benger Swamp in their routine enforcement patrols.